MSF, Doctors Without Borders, MSF activities in Liberia

 Liberia

-MSF IN LIBERIA IN 2023 Doctors Without Borders (MSF) runs two programmes in Liberia, focusing on improving the provision of paediatric care, and services for people with epilepsy and mental health conditions.
+MSF IN LIBERIA IN 2024 In 2024, Doctors Without Borders (MSF) ran two projects in Liberia, focused on improving paediatric care, and increasing support for people living with mental health and neurological conditions.

 Closure Of MSF Projects in Conakry, Guinea